CharlesIrvineKC/mozart/README.md

 Companies large and small have business processes that they regularly execute.
 Let's just call them "processes" for brevity's sake.
 Insurance companies have processes to process a claim.
 Banks have processes to approve loans.
 The government have processes to award contracts.

+Business processes have the following charateristics:

+* A business process is comprised of some number of individual tasks.
+* Tasks are performed in a prescribed order.
+* Processes can branch to differing sets of tasks depending on that state of the process.
+* Processes can branch to multiple parallel paths as well.
+* There are multiple kinds of tasks.
+Some tasks are performed by users.
+Some tasks are performed by calling services.

 # What is Business Process Management (BPM)?

 The goals of Business Process Management are: